 Achieving sound epistemology

-Small-scale research in Australia (Williams and Lockley 2012) indicated that science teachers relatively new to teaching had a clear and agreed grasp as to the nature of the subject they taught.
-This indicates that within the science teaching community there is orthodoxy about epistemology.
-In contrast to the science teachers, the research indicated that this was not the case for technology teachers.
+Small-scale research in Australia (Williams & Lockley, 2012) indicated that science teachers relatively new to teaching had a clear and agreed grasp as to the nature of the subject they taught.
+This suggests that within the science teaching community there is orthodoxy about epistemology.
+The same research indicated that, in contrast to the science teachers, this was not the case for technology teachers.
 Subsequent parallel research in England revealed that in England, design & technology teachers also do not have an agreed understanding of the nature of their subject (Barlex & Steeg, 2013).

-Establishing an agreed orthodoxy regarding the knowledge, understanding, skills and values that make up the school subject design & technology is extremely important.
+Establishing an agreed orthodoxy regarding the core of knowledge, understanding, skills and values that provide a sound foundation for the school subject design & technology is extremely important.
 Without this the design & technology community of practice will always be divided as to the fundamental nature of the subject.
-It was an awareness of this situation that led the Expert Panel (DfE, 2011) set up by the then Minister of Education Michael Gove, to advise that design & technology should not be included as a core subject in the National Curriculum in England.
-So, a major task for the design & technology community of practice is to identify a design & technology subject knowledge orthodoxy that the majority of teachers, teacher trainers, CPD providers can believe in strongly and use to underpin all the teaching, learning, teacher training and professional development that takes place.
+It was an awareness of this situation that led the Expert Panel (Department for Education, 2011), set up by the then Minister of Education Michael Gove, to advise that design & technology should not be included as a core subject in the National Curriculum in England.
+A major task for the design & technology community of practice is, therefore, to identify a design & technology subject knowledge orthodoxy that teachers, teacher trainers, and CPD providers can believe in strongly and use to underpin all the teaching, learning, teacher training and professional development that takes place.
 We emphasise here that it is important that this orthodoxy values both procedural and conceptual knowledge.
 We believe it is incumbent upon us to identify a body of knowledge the learning and understanding of which enables young people to respond effectively through procedural knowledge to meeting the challenges of designing and making items of worth.
 We also believe that acquiring procedural knowledge can be taught just as much as conceptual knowledge.
 The National Curriculum Programme of Study for design & technology and the new single title design & technology GCSE have been written with the aim of identifying this procedural and conceptual orthodoxy.
 There is no doubt that establishing this orthodoxy will be a challenge but it is one to which the profession must respond.
-We believe that the Design & Technology Association under the direction of its new CEO should address with some urgency.
+We believe that the Design & Technology Association, under the direction of its new CEO, should address this task with some urgency.

-We emphasise that it will be essential not to confuse the identification of epistemological orthodoxy with agreement over the reasons why the subject should be taught i.e. its purpose within the curriculum.
+We also emphasise that it will be essential not to confuse the identification of epistemological orthodoxy with agreement over the reasons why the subject should be taught, that is, its purpose within the curriculum.
 A pervasive orthodoxy as to what should be taught can be interpreted through pedagogy to reflect the several reasons for teaching the subject.
-In this way, teaching can be aligned to meeting the needs of different groups of young people without compromising the agreed nature of the subject.
+In this way, teaching can be aligned to meeting the needs of different groups of young people without compromising the agreed orthodoxy of the subject.
 By taking this forward the Design & Technology Association would be showing much needed intellectual leadership at a time of significant change.

 Next: Clarity of Purpose